3-50-1. H. Poincaré à T. J. J. See, extract, English translation

 Notes

-• 1 In an article that was published in November, 1911, the astronomer T.J.J.
-See published an extract of a letter he had received during the summer of 1911 from Poincaré.
-The extract was probably translated to English by See.
+- 1 In November, 1911, the astronomer T.J.J.
+See published an extract of a letter he had received during the summer from Poincaré.
+The extract was probably translated to English by See himself.
+The manuscript of Poincaré’s letter has not been located; it is not among See’s papers at the Library of Congress.

 References

-• H. Poincaré (1911) Leçons sur les hypothèses cosmogoniques.
-Hermann, Paris. link1 Cited by: endnote 3.
+- Leçons sur les hypothèses cosmogoniques.
+Hermann, Paris.
+External Links: Link Cited by: endnote 3.

-• T. J. J. See (1910) Researches on the Evolution of the Stellar Systems, Volume 2: The Capture Theory of Cosmical Evolution.
-Nichols, Lynn, MA. link1 Cited by: endnote 2.
+- Researches on the Evolution of the Stellar Systems, Volume 2: The Capture Theory of Cosmical Evolution.
+Nichols, Lynn, MA.
+External Links: Link Cited by: endnote 2.